EPIC-guide/epic-guide.github.io/_life/money-americans.md

-Due to various financial regulations, credit cards in Switzerland (and the EU) do not offer users much in the way of rewards or cashback like American credit cards do, and you will consequently notice much less marketing and usage of credit cards.[^1] Getting a credit card in Switzerland is hardly worth the effort&mdash;if they are even willing to give you one.
+Due to various financial regulations, credit cards in Switzerland (and the EU) do not offer users much in the way of rewards or cashback like American credit cards do, and you will consequently notice much less marketing and usage of credit cards.[^1] Getting a credit card in Switzerland is hardly worth the effort—if they are even willing to give you one.
 The basic, no-fee, 0.2% cashback card that UBS offers to existing customers is granted if the customer either: